The trial, which began on 5 July 2021, moved into its second phase as of Monday 25 September 2023.

 The trial area

-Later this year, Lambeth will install 191 new parking bays meaning that there will be a total of over 240 designated bays borough-wide where you can begin or end your journey.
+In early 2024, Lambeth installed a large batch of new parking bays meaning that there are now 240 designated bays borough-wide where you can begin or end your journey.

-These bays will be shared with both rental e-scooters and e-bikes.
-Currently, e-scooters are only permitted in the north of the borough, but this area will be expanded to cover the whole of Lambeth once the set of 191 bays are installed.
+These bays are shared with both rental e-scooters and e-bikes.
+E-scooters were previously only permitted in the north of the borough, but this area was expanded in January 2024 to cover the whole of Lambeth.

 Trial e-scooters can only be parked within a designated bay to ensure that footways are clear for all users.